-To describe the school we thought we'd put a magazine article that was written about Master Jason White & Iron Dragon a few years ago.
+For the About Us section we thought we'd put a magazine article that was written about Master Jason White & Iron Dragon.

 Iron Dragon Martial Arts